 Air travel, train travel, and even boat travel are all harmful to the world owing to pollution and other factors.
 Though some are better than others, for example, boats over planes, there are better ways to travel if you plan ahead.
 Traveling across the country, or even abroad, can and should be done by using an electric vehicle.
-Not only will it enable a significant saving when it comes to spending, but it is also undeniably more sustainable than alternate options.
+Not only will it enable significant savings when it comes to spending, but it is also undeniably more sustainable than alternate options.

 If going abroad, consider hiring an electric vehicle or taking one on a ferry crossing to keep the journey eco-friendly.
 For more information about EVs, this electric car guide from LV ElectriX has all the necessary, core information in an easy-to-read format.
 LV insurance company has compiled a super helpful website and put all things EV in one place for anyone to read up on and gain inspiration.

 What is meant by a sustainable destination?
 Well, there are multiple factors to consider.
 Try to focus your travel on countries that observe and actively consider the environment and their global carbon footprint.
 A list of countries that fall well into this category is:

 These ten countries have been repeatedly named, noticed, and heralded for their efforts toward improving global environmental initiatives along with beautiful luxury retreats.
 They have eco-friendly policies and country-wide observations in place for tourists to get on board as they travel around.

 Travel with Limited Plastic

 If you don’t already know, then now is the time to learn – plastic is not your friend!
 Plastic is a leading cause of world pollution levels, it hangs around forever and a lot of products are single use which is massively and unnecessarily wasteful.
 If you are traveling, move away from plastic-based products and replace them instead with eco-friendly alternatives.
 Read on below for some prime examples to try out.

 Don’t Use Bottled Water